-There are dozens of people involved in product development, from designers, to developers, to marketers.
-Product managers bring all of these disciplines together and coordinate the creation of a new product.
+Dozens of people are involved in product development, from designers and developers to marketers.
+Product managers bring all of these disciplines together and coordinate the delivery of a new product to the market.

-There are many types of product manager that you can choose from.
-These positions range in seniority, from “junior-level” to “senior” and represent a specific type of product management.
+Because product managers are present across industries, they also come in different shapes and sizes, so to speak.
+These roles range in seniority, from “junior-level” to “senior”, and represent a specific type of product management.
 The more experience you acquire, the more responsibilities you will be given over the product development process.

 Technical Product Managers

 Technical project managers have a background in computer science and are involved with the delivery of tech products, such as IT software and development tools, to the market.
 They analyze market trends, identify product requirements, and work closely with the engineering and other development teams to ensure such requirements are met.

 Internal product managers work on managing products for internal use— that is, the products your co-workers will use.
 Internal product managers play a key role in maintaining core technologies that employees need in big companies.

 Consumer Product Managers

 Consumer product managers work on consumer-facing products.
 They evaluate customer pain points and determine how to reduce those pain points with a new product.